mwt/matthewthom.as/_posts/2021-03-11-fund-open-source.md

 > How can we efficiently allocate resources to public goods given that we have *unlimited* access to resources.

-Note that this is about allocation.
+Note that this is not a fundraising problem.
+It is a *voting* problem.
 QF was not designed to have the greatest revenue of any mechanism.
 It doesn't tell you how to raise money.
 It instead tells you where you should put it once it is raised.
+QF is a system where people "vote with their wallets" to allocate resources.
+Yes, it raises funds as part of the process, but this is not the point.

 This is a classic Economic problem that was technically solved by Vickrey, Clarke, and Groves in [three](https://scholar.archive.org/search?q=key:work_fsr6vuy2g5gihnp3znw4xmvqnu) [separate](https://scholar.archive.org/search?q=key:work_jqeqfsyhpzc5vp44oky4czop6y) [papers](https://scholar.archive.org/search?q=key:work_roir55hgbze27pqsfuxehnyvky).
 A quick summary of their mechanism (VCG) is essential for understanding what QF is about.